Norway, Germany to buy six submarines from Thyssenkrupp | Law-Order

 Norway, Germany to buy six submarines from Thyssenkrupp

-Norway has agreed to order four submarines from Germany's Thyssenkrupp for 45 billion crowns ($5.3 billion), with Germany agreeing to order another two, the Norwegian defence ministry said on Tuesday.
+Norway will order four submarines from Germany's Thyssenkrupp for 45 billion crowns ($5.3 billion), while Germany will purchase another two, the defence ministries in Oslo and Berlin said on Tuesday.

 Norway and Germany, both NATO members, are jointly procuring identical submarines from Thyssenkrupp's shipbuilding division.
-The Norwegian defence ministry said Germany had agreed to order two submarines from Thyssenkrupp, pending approval from the German parliament.
+Germany agreed to order two submarines from Thyssenkrupp, pending approval from the German parliament, the defence ministries said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)